chrisfreilich/virtuoso-nodes/README.md

 # Virtuoso ComfyUI Blend Modes Node

-This node takes two images and applies a blending mode to them.
-It was initially intended for use in difference mode to help judge differences between two processes like two different upscalers.
-All the blending modes have good use cases, so all are included here.
-Some examples:
+This node extends the functionality of the built-in Blend node by including many more blend modes, and including a scaling option for the top layer.

 **Difference Mode**
 ![Difference Mode Example](https://github.com/chrisfreilich/virtuoso-nodes/assets/108036952/9cee4442-c65a-4025-9a7d-ab6f60a76197)